kianho/betasearch/README.md

 # BetaSearch

+**WARNING**: We are currently in the process of refactoring BetaSearch, as such some of the documentation is still incomplete.
 Please refer to the original betasearch website ([http://betasearch.kianho.net](http://betasearch.kianho.net)) whilst this repository is being updated.
+Thank you for your patience!

 ## Installation